askmike/gekko/docs/gekko-broker/introduction.md

 ## Status

 Early WIP.
-All communication is via the REST APIs of exhanges.
+All communication is via the REST APIs of exchanges.
 Not all exchanges are supported.

 Currently supported exchanges: